Keita A. Whitten, LCSW

 I do not work with insurance companies

-See other therapists in Portland, ME.
+See other therapists in Harrison, ME.

 Tired of repeating your trauma narrative over and over again?
 I offer a holistic somatic approach.
 Somatic means merely related to the body.
 An embodied approach is a client-centered.
 Over time trauma and adverse experiences are less about the story, and more about the impact of the event- the stored memories found in the pain body which causes you to feel anxious, afraid, rage, frustrated, helpless, depressed, or out of control.